Boosterz22/PONIA-WIDGET-LFFI/replit.md

 ## Overview

-PONIA AI is an AI-powered inventory management system designed for small businesses in France (e.g., bakeries, restaurants, bars, wine cellars).
-Its primary purpose is to provide a mobile-first application for real-time inventory tracking, low-stock alerts, and AI-optimized order suggestions.
-The system aims to significantly reduce waste and prevent stockouts, offering a simple, fast, and mobile-centric solution to a common daily challenge for small business owners.
-The project targets a monthly recurring revenue (MRR) of €4,000-€6,000 by serving 51-76 clients with a tiered pricing model: Basique (€0/month), Standard (€49/month), and Pro (€69/month).
+PONIA AI is an AI-powered inventory management system for small businesses in France (e.g., bakeries, restaurants, bars, wine cellars).
+It provides a mobile-first application for real-time inventory tracking, low-stock alerts, and AI-optimized order suggestions to reduce waste and prevent stockouts.
+The project aims for a monthly recurring revenue (MRR) of €4,000-€6,000 by serving 51-76 clients with tiered pricing (Basique, Standard, Pro).

 ## User Preferences